 Both the Echo Show 5 and the Echo Show 8 have the same privacy features.
 You can disconnect the camera and the microphone with the press of a button, and both devices include a plastic shutter that can slide over the camera for an additional layer of security.
-This is an improvement over the original Echo Show, which allowed users to disconnect the mic and camera, but did not include a slider.

 Aside from these basic hardware features, all versions of the Echo Show can serve as a control center for dozens of other smart devices.
 Control your lights, security system, smart television, and much more with a spoken command.
 You will also be able to make Alexa kid-friendly by activating Amazon FreeTime.
 Amazon FreeTime is a subscription-based service ($2.99 per month) that provides access to thousands of Audible books, kid-friendly videos through Amazon Prime Video, and ad-free radio — all while filtering explicit content and staying kid-friendly.